-- 4. Check that no one is in the vincinity of the engine, the propeller and the exhaust outlet.
+- 4. Check that no one is in the vicinity of the engine, the propeller and the exhaust outlet.
 Put the lever in neutral and start the engine. - 5.
 Let the engine to run for a few minutes at idle.
 Add up fresh water in the container before container is being emptied. - 6.
 Stop the engine. - 7.
 At this stage, the raw circuit is alleged to be cleaned up.
 If deposits and salt crystals are still present, consult your Nanni representative.
-Do not add up cleaners additives of your own taste, as metal parts are prone to fast corrosion if harshly cleaned. - 8.
+Do not add up cleaners additives like caustic soda, as aluminium parts are prone to fast corrosion if harshly cleaned. - 8.
 Clearly identify all closed valves with labels: on wheelhouse dashboard, on valves.

-RISK OF ICING CONDITIONS-PROTECTION AGAINST FROST
+RISK OF ICING - PROTECTION AGAINST FROST